Find Where This Photo Came from

 Users searching 'find where this photo came from' or 'photo source finder' want the original source or closest visual match -- a reverse image search tool, available free in Lens App on iPhone and Android.
 A photo source finder compares the uploaded image with web results and visual matches.
 The search can surface older copies, product pages, news pages, marketplace listings, or related images.
 For a broader guide, see the reverse image search page.

 Reverse image search apps are commonly used for checking image origin, spotting reused photos, and finding visually similar results.
 The broader method is called reverse image search.
-Many users use visual search apps when they do not know the correct words to search manually.
+For tracking down where an image originated, visual search helps when keywords or captions do not point to the right source.
 Market forecasts suggest visual search is moving from niche behavior into everyday shopping, research, and mobile discovery.

 Unlike TinEye, the find where this photo came from tool checks visual matches across object categories but not every historical copy on the open web.

-When to use find where this photo came from (and when not to)
+When to find where a photo came from (and when not to)

 Use it when